Part II Entry 25 of 84

 The obligation you have to your children is not to make them happy.
 It is to make them capable.

-The case for children begins with objective reality: bringing a child into the world creates a person whose early conditions they did not choose and whose future will be shaped by the adults responsible for them.
+Bringing a child into the world is not an adult achievement marker.
+It creates a person whose early conditions they did not choose and whose future will be shaped by the adults responsible for them.
 Parenting is the daily practice of that responsibility; this chapter is about the obligation itself.
-The golden rule makes the obligation one-directional at first.
-If you were dependent, inexperienced, and unable to choose your conditions, you would be owed love, protection, truth, structure, and preparation by the people with power over your life.

 How Good Intentions Produce Poor Outcomes